Rhoda Chase: Marriage and retirement

 On January 5, 1947 Chase was greeted and wooed by L’Intime nightclub manager Alfonso De la Barrera, whom she married, quitting show business to raise their three children in Mexico City.
-Rhoda is quoted as saying "all I ever wanted was a family."
+Rhoda is quoted as saying "All I ever wanted was a family."

-Chase died of lung emphysema in Mexico City on October 14, 1978.
+Chase died of emphysema in Mexico City on October 14, 1978.
 She was survived by her husband, Alfonso, her three daughters, Elizabeth, Joanne and Dolores and five grandchildren.